 - Connect and interact with them

 If you follow the tips mentioned above, they can help you connect with them.
 But let them feel your presence and support by praising them for their efforts even if they are not there yet, or contacting you when they are desperate.
 In online discussions, always show your presence by commenting on some posts or discussing some good posts in class.

 As online learning is quite new for some students, they might not be fully aware of the transition to be made in their study habits.
 If you design online lessons for adult learners or teach adult learners, for some it might be the first time taking an online course.
 Hence, it is imperative that a clear guideline be given to them.
 They should be asked if they are learning well by getting them to reflect on their learning progress.
 You should also share with them why you ask them to do certain assignments, such as a discussion board.
 Adult learners need to be clear about the reason of their learning, and that increases their interest since they see the relevance of what they are tasked to do with what they expect to achieve after completing a course.

 - Use real-life scenarios

 Adult learners need to know what they are learning is applicable to them.
-They will be more engaged if they see the relevance of what they are learning with real life.
-In any context, you can create case studies or real-life scenarios which drive learners’ motivation and interest into knowing more.
+They will be more engaged if they see the relevance of what they learn in real life.
+In any context, you can create case studies or real-life scenarios which drive learners’ motivation and interest in knowing more.